 - Distance Learning Only

-Applicants to the Graduate Diploma in Instructional Design must hold a baccalaureate degree from a recognized post-secondary education institution.
-If the potential applicant does not have a degree, but believes that his or her education and experience is equivalent to an undergraduate degree, the applicant may put forward this position in writing as part of the application process.
+Applicants to the Graduate Diploma in Instructional Design must hold a baccalaureate degree (three or four years) from a recognized post-secondary education institution.
+If the potential applicant does not have a degree, but believes that their education and experience is equivalent to an undergraduate degree, the applicant may put forward this position in writing as part of the application process.

 Various distance delivery and online modes are used.
 Courses are designed for self-study either at home or in the workplace.
 Additionally, students use computer mediated communications for conference, email and file transfer.